BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 git clone git@github.com:<your git username>/linux-2.6.22.19.git
 ```

+Be sure you have your ssh key installed on github so that this machine can clone repositories from github!

 This kernel uses a rather old Makefile, and so an older verison of Make is needed to build it.
 If you are compiling locally, you can download a compatible and prebuilt version of Make for Linux operating systems by downloading [make3.tar.bz2](../files/proj-booting/make3.tar.bz2), and extracting it with:

 ```